osscar-org/osscar-website/_sources/tutorial/index.rst

 Tutorials for Developers
 ###################################

-Here we give tutorials to guide you to develop web applications with OSSCAR cloud solution.
-Besides, we developed Jupyter widgets related to computational chemistry and physics under the OSSCAR project.
-We also developed JupyterLab extensions to help our developement.
-You can see more descriptions in the `OSSCAR Tools` section.
+Here we provide tutorials to guide you through the development of a web application using the OSSCAR cloud solution.
+Furthermore, we have developed Jupyter widgets related to computational chemistry and physics under the OSSCAR project.
+We have also developed JupyterLab extensions to help in the development process.
+More information on these tools can be found in the `OSSCAR Tools` section.

 .. panels::
    :body: bg-light text-center